You can easily learn how to build a shed whether it be saltbox, barn, lean-to or a gable style shed.

 Using the post anchoring method you will typically have anywhere from two to four anchors located in the corners of the floor, with support blocking spaced evenly along the way in between the anchors.

 Cable tie down method of anchoring is not as effective, but is required in some counties across the country.
 Its a good idea to check your county guidelines on the best method for anchoring your shed floor.

 You can use the surface of your shed floor to build either wall first.
 First, measure and cut your top and bottom plates.
 Now place them together and mark off locations for your wall studs and door stud location.
 Cut your wall studs and door studs (door studs if you are building a saltbox shed) and lay them in between your top and bottom plates and nail into place.

-Complete guide on shed walls.
+Complete on-line guide for building shed walls.